openhab/openhab-addons/bundles/org.openhab.binding.luxtronikheatpump/README.md

 * (Siemens) Novelan (WPR NET)
 * Wolf Heiztechnik (BWL/BWS)

-This binding is based on the [Novelan/Luxtronik Heat Pump Binding](https://v2.openhab.org/addons/bindings/luxtronikheatpump1/) for Open Hab 1.
-And some other Luxtronik tools like [Luxtronik2 for NodeJS](https://github.com/coolchip/luxtronik2) and the detailed parameter descriptions for the Java Webinterface in the [Loxwiki](https://www.loxwiki.eu/display/LOX/Java+Webinterface)

 This binding was tested with:

 * Siemens Novelan LD 7

 _If you have another heatpump the binding works with, let us know, so we can extend the list_

-Note: The whole functionality is baed on data that was reverse engineered, so use it at your own risk.
+Note: The whole functionality is based on data that was reverse engineered, so use it at your own risk.

 ## Supported Things

 This binding only supports one thing type "Luxtronik Heatpump" (heatpump).

-## Discovery

-Not implemented yet.

 ## Thing Configuration